joemoose/dungeoneers.d20/docs/equipment.md

 Most items take up one inventory slot.
 Some bulky items, such as two-handed weapons, take up two slots.
 Smaller items may be generally bundled three or so into a single slot.

-Your character can’t carry more items than their inventory allows.
+If you carry more items than your inventory allows, your HP is reduced to **zero** until you remove the excess items.

 Carts, horses, or mules can increase inventory space.
 Hirelings can also be employed to haul your equipment.

 ## Coins